mphysicus/deep_AR/README.md

 > **⚠️ Note**: This is an ongoing project under active development.
 Features, documentation and code may change.

 ---
 DeepAR is a deep learning model designed for Atmospheric Rivers (AR) detection and segmentation from climate data (using the Climate variable IVT, IVT_u, IVT_v).
-It utilizes a modified, prompt-less Segment Anything Model (SAM) to generate segmentation masks, which are then refined into AR maps.
+It utilizes a modified, prompt-less Segment Anything Model (SAM) to generate AR masks.

 ## Model Architecture
 The DeepAR model processes data through a three-stage pipeline: